 Yahoo is committed to human rights due diligence, as set forth in the U.N.
 Guiding Principles on Business and Human Rights and as embodied through our structured approach.
 The BHRP regularly consults with a variety of experts as part of our human rights due diligence process.

-The BHRP partners with teams across Yahoo to identify, understand, and address the human rights implications of our business decisions, including our technology, products, services, and strategy.
+The BHRP partners with teams across Yahoo to identify, understand, and address the human rights implications of our business decisions, including our technology, algorithms, products, services, and strategy.
 This includes attention to such rights as privacy, freedom of expression and information, and non-discrimination.
 This work helps to identify circumstances when such rights may be jeopardized or advanced and to develop appropriate risk mitigation strategies.

 Below is an illustrative and non-exhaustive list of the type of matters for which Yahoo undertakes either regular human rights due diligence review or, depending on the circumstances, more comprehensive human rights impact assessments: